virtual-labs/exp-file-format-converter-au/experiment/theory.md

 Explanation:

-      •	The **ID** (IDentification line) line is always the first line of an entry.<br>
+      •	The **ID** (IDentification line) line is always the first line of an entry.

       •	The **XX** line contains no data or comments.
-It is used instead of blank lines to avoid confusion with the sequence data lines.<br>
+It is used instead of blank lines to avoid confusion with the sequence data lines.

-      •	The **AC** (Accession Number) line lists the accession numbers associated with this entry.<br>
+      •	The **AC** (Accession Number) line lists the accession numbers associated with this entry.

-      •	The **DT** (Date) line shows when an entry appeared in the database and when it was last updated.<br>
+      •	The **DT** (Date) line shows when an entry appeared in the database and when it was last updated.

-      •	The **DE**(DEscription) lines contain general descriptive information about the sequence stored.<br>
+      •	The **DE**(DEscription) lines contain general descriptive information about the sequence stored.

       •	The **KW** (KeyWord) lines provide information that can be used to generate cross-reference indexes of the sequence entries based on functional, structural, or other categories deemed important.
 The keywords chosen for each entry serve as a subject reference for the sequence and will be expanded as work with the database continues.
-Often several KW lines are necessary for a single entry.<br>
+Often several KW lines are necessary for a single entry.

-      •	The **OS** (Organism Species) line specifies the preferred scientific name of the organism which was the source of the stored sequence.<br>
+      •	The **OS** (Organism Species) line specifies the preferred scientific name of the organism which was the source of the stored sequence.

-      •	The **OC** (Organism Classification) lines contain the taxonomic classification of the source organism.<br>
+      •	The **OC** (Organism Classification) lines contain the taxonomic classification of the source organism.

-      •	The **RN**(Reference Number) line gives a unique number to each reference citation within an entry. <br>
+      •	The **RN**(Reference Number) line gives a unique number to each reference citation within an entry.

-      •	The **RC** (Reference Comment) line type is an optional line type that appears if the reference has a comment.<br>
+      •	The **RC** (Reference Comment) line type is an optional line type that appears if the reference has a comment.

-      •	The **RP** (Reference Position) line type is an optional line type that appears if one or more contiguous base spans of the presented sequence can be attributed to the reference in question.<br>
+      •	The **RP** (Reference Position) line type is an optional line type that appears if one or more contiguous base spans of the presented sequence can be attributed to the reference in question.

-      •	The **RX** (Reference Cross-reference) line type is an optional line type which contains a cross-reference to an external citation or abstract database.<br>
+      •	The **RX** (Reference Cross-reference) line type is an optional line type which contains a cross-reference to an external citation or abstract database.

-      •	The **RA** (Reference Author) lines list the authors of the paper (or other work) cited.<br>
+      •	The **RA** (Reference Author) lines list the authors of the paper (or other work) cited.

-      •	The **RT** (Reference Title) lines give the paper’s title (or other work).<br>
+      •	The **RT** (Reference Title) lines give the paper’s title (or other work).

-      •	The **RL** (Reference Location) line contains the conventional citation information for the reference.<br>
+      •	The **RL** (Reference Location) line contains the conventional citation information for the reference.

-      •	The **DR** (Database Cross-Reference) line cross-references other databases which contain information related to the entry in which the DR line appears.<br>
+      •	The **DR** (Database Cross-Reference) line cross-references other databases which contain information related to the entry in which the DR line appears.

-      •	The **CC** lines are free text comments about the entry and may be used to convey any sort of information thought to be useful.<br>
+      •	The **CC** lines are free text comments about the entry and may be used to convey any sort of information thought to be useful.

       •	The **FH** (Feature Header) lines are present only to improve the readability of an entry when it is printed or displayed on a terminal screen.
-The lines contain no data and may be ignored by computer programs.<br>
+The lines contain no data and may be ignored by computer programs.

       •	The **FT** (Feature Table) lines provide a mechanism for annotating the sequence data.
-Regions or sites in the sequence of interest are listed in the table.<br>
+Regions or sites in the sequence of interest are listed in the table.

-      •	The **SQ** (Sequence header) line marks the beginning of the sequence data and gives a summary of its content.<br>.
+      •	The **SQ** (Sequence header) line marks the beginning of the sequence data and gives a summary of its content..
 The sequence starts in the next line and is written 60 bases per line, in groups of 10 bases separated by a blank character, beginning in position 6 of the line.
-The direction listed is always 5' to 3'.<br>
+The direction listed is always 5' to 3'.

       •	The **//**(terminator) line also contains no data or comments.
-It designates the end of an entry.<br>
+It designates the end of an entry.

 &nbsp;